-Also, a lot of the tips and advice in this blog is applicable for buying a pair of shoes online.
-So if you’re looking at buying a pair of hiking boots online, read this first to get your mind ticking along with the sort of things you might need to consider.
+So if you’re looking at buying a pair of hiking boots online or in store, read this first to get your mind ticking along with the sort of things you might need to consider.

 High-cut boots are better suited to longer treks as they provide more support around the ankle and through the midsole.
 They are generally of a heavier fabric/leather or full leather construction.
 Some time is usually needed to break these in.
-These shoes will not be as comfortable as their lighter counterparts for short day hikes with light loads.
+These shoes will not be as comfortable as the lighter pair you might choose for shorter day hikes.

-A good fitting shoe should feel like it’s firmly wrapped around your foot, if you have particularly narrow or wide feet, ask a team member to direct you towards styles that will best suit (see table below showing the personalities of the boots and shoes that Snowys stock).
+A good fitting shoe should feel like it’s firmly wrapped around your foot, if you have particularly narrow or wide feet, ask a team member to direct you towards styles that will best suit (see table below showing the personalities of the boots and shoes we stock).

 Foot volume also needs to be considered (how much your foot actually fills the shoe), inserts can be adapted to fix volume issues.
 Be sure to mention any previous problems you may have had with your feet, this could have an effect on what style best suits you.

 Try the shoes on starting with a size that you consider to be your normal foot size.
-Bring your own hiking socks or ask one of the staff for a suitable try on sock.
+Bring your own hiking socks or ask one of the staff for a suitable sock to try it with.